TalosTheMinoan/Scrapp-websites/readme.md

 ## Rules

--Legal Use: Do not use this program for any illegal or unethical activities.
+-Legal Use: Do not use this program for any illegal or unethical activities if you use it for illegal activity it is your own fault not the owners fault! use it with caution
 -Respect Licensing: Comply with the terms of the project's MIT License.
 -Ethical Scraping: Follow ethical scraping practices, including respecting the robots.txt file of websites.
 -User Privacy: Be respectful of user privacy and data.
 Do not collect sensitive or personal information without consent.

 ## Licence